data-forge-notebook/data-forge-notebook/shells/electron/README.md

 # Electron

-The Electron-based testbed for DFN v2.
+The Electron-based shell for DFN v2.

 Follow instructions in the root directory for setup.